Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 → What Is The Difference Between Cintiq And Cintiq Pro?

-To decide which Wacom Cintiq is best for you, there are a number of things to look out for:
+To decide which of Wacom Cintiqs is best for you, there are always a number of things to look out for:

 • Screen size

 The first thing you want to pay attention to is the size of the screen.
-Because you want your digital drawing experience to feel as natural as possible, you want to make sure that the screen size caters to your creative needs.
+Because your digital drawing experience should feel as natural as possible, you want to make sure that the screen size caters to your specific creative needs.

 Do you like to draw with long brush strokes or do you do more photo editing where you rather focus on details?
 These factors determine how big your screen needs to be.